-While speed, distance and time are the most common compound unit questions you will encounter, You still need to be able to find the others.
-The one we will focus on here is density, mass and volume.
+While speed, distance and time are the most common compound units you will encounter in exams, you still need to be able to find others too.

-Density is a measurement of how heavy something is for a given unit of mass.
-(Effectively, the denser an object is, the heavier it is.
+Density is a measurement of how heavy something is for a given unit of mass; (effectively, the denser an object is, the heavier it is.)

-How to find the formulas.
+How to Remember the Formulae

-The first step in these calculations is always to decide what you are trying to find.
+The first step in these calculations is always to decide which element we are trying to find.

 V = M ÷ D

-Now we can plug in our numbers
+Now we can simply plug our numbers into this formula:

 V = 500 ÷ 20

-Distance = 25 cm3.
+So Distance = 25 cm3

-Don't worry that it asks for average density, we can use the same formulas.
+Don't worry that it asks for average density here, we can still use the same formula:

 D = M ÷ V

-Plugging in our numbers gives...
+Plugging in our numbers gives us:

 D = 15 ÷ 75 = 0.2

-Density = 0.2 g/cm3
+So Density = 0.2 g/cm3